ddc-java/ddc-day-book/content/formatting.md

 - In method, field, and variable declarations in Kotlin, the _type_ **follows** the _name_, separated from it by the colon character (`:`).

 - If the return value of a Kotlin function can be expressed in a single statement, the function body can be written without braces, and with an equal sign (`=`) between the declaration and the body statement.

+Notice that changing the language on either the tabbed code block or the tabbed "What to notice" block automatically changes the language on the other.

 ## Blockquotes